Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Case in Point Paralegal Services

 Conclusion

 A landlord wishing to occupy a rental unit for the personal residential purposes of the landlord, or certain family members of the landlord, may issue and serve a Form N12 upon the tenant as the proper legal notice of eviction.
-A proper Form N12 provides at least sixty (60) days notice to a tenant to vacate the rental unit.
-Along with the sixty (60) days notice, a landlord must also provide the tenant with monetary compensation in an amount equal to one (1) month of rent.
-The landlord should make payment of the compensation to the tenant at the same time that the tenant vacates the rental unit and surrenders the keys to the landlord.
+The Form N12 must provide at least sixty (60) days notice to vacate the rental unit.
+Additionally, the landlord must provide the tenant with compensation equal to one (1) month of rent.
+It is prudent that the landlord will provide the compensation when the tenant vacates and provides keys to the landlord.

 At